Starbase Texas Map | Guide to Starbase | Starbase for Beginners

 Manufacturing tent close-up.
 Photo: RGVAerialPhotography

-Currently, there are three bays, with a fourth under construction.
+Currently, there are four bays, with the Mega Bay being the most recently completed.
 Each of these structures has its purpose in the vehicle building process.

 - The Low Bay, to the North of Tent 3, is where the nose cones are worked on with tiling, mounting to ring segments, and preparation for further assembly.